ouspg/CompSec/Lab2_Network/README.md

 __What is the difference between these two types of attacks?
 How can you protect your applications against both types of attacks?__

 XSS attacks above a relatively harmless.
 They only affect you and nobody else.
 It would be way more harmful if you could get the above used code snippet inside the servers database or otherwise visible to all the users.
 Basically you would have to create a user or a product which name is the XSS-script.
 Both of those are possible, however creating a user is easier.

 Create a user whose name is ```<script>alert('ALERT')</script>```.
 Go to the administration panel logged as any user to check that it worked

 __Hint__ Juice Shop validates the input in the client side **but** not in the server side.

-__*short explanation on how you did it*__
+__*Short explanation on how you did it*__

+---

 ### Brute forcing

-Next we do some basic brute forcing.
+Let's try out some basic brute forcing.
 Do the following:
 * Start [muumitalo](https://github.com/VilleKemp/Muumitalo).  ```git clone https://github.com/VilleKemp/Muumitalo``` follow the instruction on the git page on how to start it.
 You will be bruteforcing this server
 * Create a wordlist containing mutations of the word "vaapukkamehu".
 Create mutations where individual letters case changes between upper and lower case.
 Also make mutations where letter 'a' can be number '4' and letter 'e' can be number '3'.